CumulusNetworks/docs/content/cumulus-netq-46/Validate-Operations/_index.md

 ## Validation Check Result Filtering

-You can create filters to suppress false alarms or uninteresting errors and warnings that can be a nuisance in CI workflows.
+You can create filters to suppress false alarms or uninteresting errors and warnings.
 For example, certain configurations permit a singly connected MLAG bond, which generates a standard error that is not useful.

 {{%notice note%}}
-Filtered errors and warnings related to validation checks do NOT generate notifications and do not get counted in the alarm and info event totals.
-They do get counted as part of suppressed notifications instead.
+Filtered errors and warnings related to validation checks do NOT generate notifications and are not counted in events totals.
+They are counted as part of suppressed notifications instead.
 {{%/notice%}}

 You define these filters in the `/etc/netq/check-filter.yml` file.
 You can create a rule for individual check commands or you can create a global rule that applies to all tests run by the check command.
 Additionally, you can create a rule specific to a particular test run by the check command.